 There are plenty of ways for children to have fun with water fights.
 Challenge them to stay on their rafts while practicing their splashing techniques on each other or shooting water guns.

-To learn tips for keeping kids learning at home, visit Connections Academy’s support page for families who are new to distance learning or online school.
+There are plenty of fun PE activities for kids to try that fit into their online school schedule.
+For more tips on keeping kids learning at home, visit Connections Academy’s resources page for families who are new to distance learning or online school.